Export subsidies help SMEs but "you have to hustle"

 Applying for an export subsidy

-Bert Beverdam sees that, with tight budgets, limited openings and stringent requirements, it is getting harder to win subsidies.
+Subsidies offer many benefits but applying for them is not straightforward.
+Bert Beverdam sees that, with tight budgets, limited openings, and stringent requirements, it is getting harder to win subsidies.
 “Applying for export subsidies is not ‘business as usual’ for most companies,” he says, “So it takes them quite some time, and the chances of success are not always that high.
-Their success rate goes up when they use experienced consultancies.
+Their success rate goes up when they use experienced consultants.
 Subsidy providers look at each application with a professional eye and a lot of knowledge.
 That is why it is still worthwhile to submit applications for subsidies.”

 You can also apply on your own for export subsidies “That is an option specially when the amounts involved are smaller,” says de Vries.
 “Those applications can sometimes be done and dusted in a few hours.”
 Like Beverdam, he suggests bringing in a specialist if the amounts involved are larger and the application procedures are more complicated.